Heather Watson: 2019: Tianjin Open final

+2020: Fourth WTA Tour title

 Her 2020 season started well, reaching the semifinals as a qualifier in Hobart.
 On her way to the semifinals, Watson defeated top seed Elise Mertens, before losing to eventual champion Elena Rybakina.
-She took this form to Melbourne and the Australian Open, where she defeated Kristýna Plíšková in the opening round, before losing to Mertens, 3–6, 0–6.
+She took this form to the Australian Open, where she defeated Kristýna Plíšková in the opening round, before losing to Mertens.

 In the Fed Cup Play-offs, Watson represented Great Britain in their crunch tie away in Slovakia.
-She comfortably lost to Anna Karolína Schmiedlová in the opening tie, before beating Rebecca Sramkova on the following day.
-Great Britain eventually lost the tie 1–3, after Harriet Dart failed to defeat Schmiedlová.
+She lost to Anna Karolína Schmiedlová in the opening tie, before beating Rebecca Sramkova on the following day.
+Great Britain eventually lost the tie 1–3.

-In February 2020, Watson played at the Mexican Open in Acapulco, winning her fourth career WTA Tour singles title.
-She defeated CoCo Vandeweghe, Kateryna Bondarenko, Christina McHale and Wang Xiyu to reach the final, where she faced Canadian qualifier Leylah Fernandez.
-Watson won in three sets, clinching the match on her tenth championship point.
+In February 2020, Watson played at the Mexican Open in Acapulco, winning her fourth career singles title.
+She defeated CoCo Vandeweghe, Kateryna Bondarenko, Christina McHale and Wang Xiyu to reach the final, where she overcame qualifier Leylah Fernandez in three sets, clinching the match on her tenth championship point.
 The win propelled Watson back into the world's top 50 (No. 49) for the first time since 2016.

 She participated in the Battle of the Brits Team Tennis event, held in London in late July, notching up a number of wins in singles and teaming up with Jamie Murray in mixed doubles.

-When the WTA Tour resumed following the COVID-19 pause, Watson entered two hardcourt events leading up to the US Open, losing in the first round at both the Lexington and Cincinnati Open, before going on to lose in the first round at Flushing Meadows to British No. 1 and world No. 13, Johanna Konta.
-The tour's move onto the European red clay courts brought two further opening-round losses, including at the rescheduled French Open to world No. 49, Fiona Ferro.
-By 19 October 2020, Watson's ranking had slipped back to No. 60.
+When the WTA Tour resumed following the COVID-19 pause, Watson lost in the first round at Flushing Meadows to British No. 1 and world No. 13, Johanna Konta.

 Watson won the Battle of the Brits Premier League women's event, held in December 2020.

 2021: Birmingham semifinal

 The highlight of Watson's 2021 season was a semifinal appearance at the Birmingham Classic, defeating third seed Donna Vekić, 6–4, 6–2, to become just the third Brit player to reach the last four in the Birmingham tournament's 31-year history, following Anne Hobbs in 1984 and Jo Durie in 1992.
-Watson had a relatively poor showing at the Grand Slam events, losing in the second round of the Australian Open to 21st seed Anett Kontaveit, the first round of the French open to world No. 93, Zarina Diyas, the first round of Wimbledon to world No. 117, Kristie Ahn, and the first round of the US Open to world No. 109, Kaja Juvan.
-She ended the season ranked 73.
+She also took part in her third Olympics at the delayed Tokyo Games.